RubeRad/MarcoMD/README.md

 The three most important parts of the code are probably:

-* unguent.update() which decides when/where to move a falling Unguent, based on user keypresses
+* unguent.update() which decides when/where to move a falling Unguent, based on user keypresses or time elapsed

 * events.detect_inarows(): is there a 4-inarow that needs erasing?

-* events.clear(): erase any blocks inarow, break up any partially-erased Unguents so they are free to fall
+* events.erase_inarows(): erase any blocks inarow, break up any partially-erased Unguents so they are free to fall

 Take a look at the Issues board for tasks I have in mind for future development.